Skip Ribbon Commands

 By: Anthony Porto, MD, MPH, FAAP

-All babies spit up— and it often seems like everything they just ate comes right back up!
+All babies spit up—and it often seems like everything they just ate comes right back up!

 So, how do you know if your spitty baby's symptoms are normal or part of a larger problem?

-Without getting too technical, spit-up (also called reflux, gastroesophageal reflux, or GER) is the movement of stomach contents into the esophagus, and sometimes through the mouth and nose.
-When reflux is associated with other symptoms, or if it persists beyond infancy, it is considered a disease and is known as gastroesophageal reflux disease or GERD.
+Without getting too technical, spit-up (also called reflux, gastroesophageal reflux or GER) is the movement of stomach contents into the esophagus, and sometimes through the mouth and nose.

-GER in infants is not considered a disease and does not include a "D." In fact, GER is considered normal.
-These infants are known as "happy spitters," because they are not cranky and do not appear to be in a great deal of pain when spitting up.
-In fact, your baby may feel better after a good spit-up.
-Other symptoms of GER include mild feeding problems, such as occasional prolonged feeds or interrupted feeds.
+GER in infants is not considered a disease (so it does not include a "D").
+In fact, it is considered normal.
+These infants are known as "happy spitters" because they are not cranky and do not appear to be in much pain when spitting up.
+Your baby may actually feel better after a good spit-up.

-In most babies, GER disappears as the upper digestive tract functionally matures.
-In addition, normal development, including improved head control and being able to sit up, as well as the introduction of solid food, will help improve GER symptoms.
+GER usually begins at about 2 to 3 weeks of age and peaks between 4 to 5 months old.
+For most babies born full-term, symptoms go away by the time they are 9 to 12 months old; GER disappears as upper digestive tract function matures.
+Normal development—including improved head control and being able to sit up, as well as the introduction of solid food—also helps improve GER symptoms.

 What are the causes of GER?

-If your baby's stomach is full or his or her position is changed abruptly, especially after a feeding, the stomach contents—food mixed with stomach acid—press against the valve at the top of the stomach.
+Babies may spit up if their stomach is full or their position is changed abruptly, especially after a feeding.
+The stomach contents—food mixed with stomach acid—press against the valve at the top of the stomach.
 This is called the lower esophageal sphincter.
-This ring of muscle normally relaxes to let food pass from the esophagus into the stomach and then tightens again to keep the food there.
-When it is not fully developed or it opens at the wrong time, the stomach contents move back or reflux into the esophagus.
-See Why Babies Spit Up for more information on this.
+This ring of muscle normally relaxes to let food pass from the esophagus into the stomach.
+Then tightens again to keep the food there.

 How do I know if my child has GERD?